dengking/programming-language/docs/C-family-language/C-and-C++/String/C++string/basic_string_view/index.md

 An important part to the decision is what you lose by using `std::string_view`.
 It isn't much, but it is something.

-You lose implicit null termination, and that is about it.
+You lose **implicit null termination**, and that is about it.
 So if the same string will be passed to 3 functions all of which require a null terminator, converting to `std::string` once may be wise.
-Thus if your code is known to need a null terminator, and you don't expect strings fed from C-style sourced buffers or the like, maybe take a `std::string const&`.
+Thus if your code is known to need a **null terminator**, and you don't expect strings fed from C-style sourced buffers or the like, maybe take a `std::string const&`.
 Otherwise take a `std::string_view`.

 If `std::string_view` had a flag that stated if it was null terminated (or something fancier) it would remove even that last reason to use a `std::string const&`.

 There is a case where taking a `std::string` with no `const&` is optimal over a `std::string_view`.
-If you need to own a copy of the string indefinitely after the call, taking by-value is efficient.
+If you need to own a copy of the string indefinitely(永久的) after the call, taking by-value is efficient.
 You'll either be in the SBO case (and no allocations, just a few character copies to duplicate it), or you'll be able to *move* the heap-allocated buffer into a local `std::string`.
 Having two overloads `std::string&&` and `std::string_view` might be faster, but only marginally, and it would cause modest code bloat (which could cost you all of the speed gains).

 ------